theonealgo/underdogs-bet/replit.md

 - **Landing Page**: Sport selector (NO unified dashboard) per user requirement - each sport completely separate
 - **Active Sports**: NHL (77% accuracy), NFL (84% accuracy), and NBA shown as "Live Now"
 - **Coming Soon**: MLB, WNBA, NCAAF displayed but not yet implemented
+- **Note**: NCAAB is defined in SPORTS dictionary but not displayed on landing page (only 6 sports shown)
 - **Routes**:
   - `/` - Sport selector landing page with dynamic accuracy percentages
   - `/sport/{SPORT}/predictions` - Predictions for each sport